CSpanias/cspanias.github.io/_posts/2024-01-02-OverTheWire - Bandit.md

 ![](more_login.png){: .normal}

-Now, we can press `v` to go into `vi` and we can follow GTFOBins instructions:
+Now, we can press `v` to go into `vi` and follow GTFOBins instructions:

 ```bash
 # set the user's shell to /bin/bash